 Here’s what happened with the trade.

 Now, you could only imagine what would have happened if Jeff bought longer-dated options.
-With just a small move in the underlying stock, he was able to double his money in just a short period.
-This isn’t a rarity because we’ve witnessed Jeff multiply his money on a number of occasions.
+With just a small move in the underlying stock, he doubled his money in a short period.
+This isn’t a rarity, as we’ve seen Jeff multiply his money on a number of occasions.

-Another way to trade marijuana stocks is to look for sympathy plays.
+Another tip for trading marijuana stocks is to look for sympathy plays.

 Sympathy Plays for Marijuana Stocks

 It seems like when a few marijuana stocks move, it turns into a snowball effect.
 Consequently, there are a plethora of sympathy plays.
 For example, Jason Bond traded some marijuana stocks based on the industry catalyst.
 After Constellation Brands announced the investment in CGC, marijuana stocks were going crazy.

 We saw marijuana stocks like Tilray (TLRY) and Weed Inc. (BUDZ) have large percentage moves.
 Here’s a look at TLRY on the hourly chart.

 Here’s a look at BUDZ, which Jason was stalking for a while.